-Please note: Refer to Christchurch District licensing Committees for further information on the structure of the committees and their recent decisions.
+Please note: Refer to Christchurch District Licensing Committees for further information on the structure of the committees, hearings dates, and their recent decisions.

 At the beginning of the hearing, the Committee Advisor will ask all people who wish to have their say to complete an appearance slip.
-It is not compulsory for objectors to attend or speak at the hearing however the judge may give more weight to an objection if the objector attends the hearing to speak about their concerns.
-You become a full party to the hearing proceedings if your attend in person.
+It is not compulsory for public objectors to attend or speak at the hearing however the judge may give more weight to an objection if the objector attends the hearing to speak about their concerns.
+You become a full party to the hearing proceedings if you attend in person.

 The DLC Chair will open the hearing proceedings.
 Next, the alcohol licence applicant or the applicant's solicitor will state their case, giving evidence and calling witnesses in support of the application.
-Then each of the statutory reporting agencies (Police and the Licensing Inspector and/or Medical Officer of Health’s representative who have each reported on the application) present, may give evidence, present any matters of opposition and may call witnesses.
+Then each of the statutory reporting agencies (Police and the Licensing Inspector and Medical Officer of Health’s representative who have each reported on the application) present, may give evidence, present any matters of opposition and may call witnesses.
 They also have a role to assist the Committee at hearing by providing procedural or factual clarification information if needed.

-Finally, the objectors have their say.
+Finally, the public objectors have their say.
 This will involve each objector outlining their concerns followed by an opportunity for the applicant, the Police, the Licensing Inspector, Medical Officer of Health’s representative and the DLC members to ask questions of the objector.

 When the hearing is finished, the DLC will reserve it's decision.
 This means it will meet after the hearing to consider the material presented at the hearing and write the decision.
-All DLC decision must be given in writing.
+All DLC decisions must be given in writing.